erashish41/react-vite-practice/01_react_vite/src/source.md

 f.
 Css Modules in react: Scope and Reusable styles
-- Css modules are used for particular/specific component that is used in it file can be:- module.css import style from './NetflixSeries.module.css'
+- Css modules are used for particular/specific component that is used in it file can be:- module.css import './NetflixSeries.module.css'
 - import css module file in our React component
 - when we use css models and we give className in it,  the value will change and make it unique.
 - when import css modude file, it will access class name as properties of imported styles object.
 - when we use multiple className than template literals { `` } are used
 - things which are not accessable (like hyphens - ) by . notation we have to use bracket notation [ ] for className with hyphens
     <div className={style[card-content]}>

+g.
+Styled Components (SC) in React for Clean and Dynamic UI
+- firstly we have to download styled component from npm site, we can use bun instead of npm bun i styled-components  (npm i styled-components) then check in package.json that there is a version of SC is avilable or not like:-
+         "dependencies": {
+            "react": "^19.0.0-rc-512b09b2-20240718",
+            "react-dom": "^19.0.0-rc-512b09b2-20240718",
+            "styled-components": "^6.1.12"
+        },
+- we have to import with style from file name as given import style from './NetflixSeries.module.css'
+- SC have to way to write the code
+    a.
+Templete Literals:                                 b.
+Style objects:
+    a. const Button = styled.button`                      b. const Button = styled.button({
+            color: grey;                                             color: 'grey',
+            `;                                                          });
+    style is object provided by the library and button is method for calling button is TagName like (h1, p, a, li, ul, button, img, etc) we make the component of same TagName
+- SC allow you to write actual CSS code to style your components